borisdj/EFCore.BulkExtensions/README.md

     context.BulkInsert(entities, new BulkConfig { SetOutputIdentity = true });
     foreach (var entity in entities) {
         foreach (var subEntity in entity.ItemHistories) {
-            subEntity.ItemId = entity.ItemId; // setting FK to match its linked PK that was generated in DB }
+            subEntity.ItemId = entity.ItemId; // sets FK to match its linked PK that was generated in DB }
         subEntities.AddRange(entity.ItemHistories);
     }